 After law school, Courtney successfully passed the Texas State Bar Exam and returned to her hometown of Austin, Texas to serve as a legislative attorney at the Texas State Capitol during both the 82nd and 83rd Texas Legislative Sessions.

-After hours, Courtney enjoys spending time with her many family members in Fort Worth, including her dog, a rescue named Apollo.
+After hours, Courtney enjoys spending time with her many family members in Fort Worth, including her husband, Aaron, their daughter, Jette, and their rescue dog named Teacup.
 She loves outdoor activities, cycling, birdwatching, scuba diving, and skiing.

 - Tarrant County Bar Association